The ICGD Student Travel Award

 The grants are for reimbursement of documented travel expenses up to $300.
 All EIU degree-seeking, full time students are eligible to apply.
 Travel needs to be a necessary component for the presentation of a paper or exhibition of creative work at a conference outside the campus.
 Upon completion of travel, recipients will present the funded projects at an ICGD interdisciplinary symposium.

 Individuals may submit one application and are eligible to receive one award annually.
-Funds must be used for travel expenses incurred as per Eastern Illinois University policies for activities occurring between between July 1, 2012 and June 30, 2013.
+Funds must be used for travel expenses incurred per Eastern Illinois University policies for activities occurring between July 1, 2016, and June 30, 2017.

-All applicants must complete the online application form and submit all supporting materials to the ICGD office (3165 Blair Hall) by noon on Monday, April 15, 2013.
+All applicants must complete the online application form and submit all supporting materials to 3165 Blair Hall by noon on Monday, April 3, 2017.
 If travel has already been completed, the applicant must submit both a travel voucher and a signed travel application form.
 Please answer the questions concisely, keeping the interdisciplinary nature of the ICGD in mind.
 Incomplete, multiple, or late applications will not be considered.
 The ICGD's Grants Committee will review the applications and forward its recommendations to the ICGD director.

-Supporting materials: All applicants must complete and submit the following supporting materials by the due date to the ICGD office in 3165 Blair Hall.
+Supporting materials: All applicants must complete and submit the following supporting materials by the due date to 3165 Blair Hall.

 - Documentation of acceptance or completion of activity (such as a copy of an acceptance letter or a page from the conference program).
 Please identify yourself in documentation by circling your name.